-The process of technological change for many energy technologies is long, requiring a portfolio of instruments to maximize the cost-benefit ratio of investments in research and development.
-By expediting the process of learning, international collaboration can decrease risks of early stage research, may increase the exchange of knowledge, and reduce operational costs by facilitating the harmonization of standards (Justus and Philibert, 2005).
-Most OECD countries recognize the value of collaboration in research activities.
+The process of technological change for many energy technologies is long, requiring a portfolio of instruments to maximise the cost-benefit ratio of investments in Research and Development (R&D).
+By expediting the process of learning, international collaboration can decrease risks of early stage research, may increase the exchange of knowledge and reduce operational costs by facilitating the harmonisation of standards (Justus and Philibert, 2005).
+Most OECD countries recognise the value of collaboration in research activities.
 International collaboration is an integral part of European Science and Technology policy.
-Under the European Union 7th Research Framework Program, around 60% of funding has been devoted to cooperation among universities, industry and research centers, at the national and at the international level.
+Under the European Union 7th Research Framework Program, around 60% of funding has been devoted to cooperation among universities, industry and research centres, at the national and at the international level.
 The goal is to strengthen research capacity and knowledge exchange to promote sustainable and competitive economic growth.
 The initiative focuses on multidisciplinary areas that require expertise from the various fields of science and technology.
-Some areas benefiting from such programs include agriculture, food, energy, transportation, environmental sciences, and biotechnology, among others (EU-EC, 2007).
+Some areas benefiting from such programs include agriculture, food, energy, transportation, environmental sciences and biotechnology, among others (EU-EC, 2007).

-International collaboration in science and technology has also been part of the United States foreign policy since 1999, when the President's Committee of Advisors on Science and Technology (PCAST) has underlined in the report "Powerful Partnerships" the critical role of international cooperation in energy innovation to strengthen the country's national interest (PCAST, 1999).
+International collaboration in science and technology has also been part of the USA foreign policy since 1999, when the President's Committee of Advisors on Science and Technology (PCAST) has underlined in the report 'Powerful Partnerships' the critical role of international cooperation in energy innovation to strengthen the country's national interest (PCAST, 1999).